OctopusSamples/SpaceCloner/docs/UseCase-KeepInstancesInSync.md

 # Example - Dev/Test Instance and Staging/Prod instance

+This example will clone a specific project, but it will exclude all environments, accounts, external feeds, tenants, and lifecycles as those will all likely be different between the two instances.

 Please refer to the [Parameter reference page](ParameterReference.md) for more details on the parameters.

-For this example will clone a specific project, but it will exclude all environments, accounts, external feeds, tenants, and lifecycles as those will all likely be different between the two instances.

 The other options are:
 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
 Any new variable found will be added.